MarxManHOLO/MarxManHOLO/README.md

 - 👋 Hi, I’m @MarxManHOLO
-- 👀 I’m Only programmer in HOLO project
+- 👀 I’m programmer , but I am a little younger (I am writing this in the year 2025 and I am currently 16 years old)
 - 🌱 I’m currently learning nothing.
 I'm know C , C++ , Python , Java , Shell-script
-- I'm publisher HOLO Project's programs
+- I'm publisher my own programs

 <!---
 MarxManHOLO/MarxManHOLO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.